Sweet 16 bound: No. 15 seed Oral Roberts stuns Florida 81-78

 The Oral Roberts fans inside Indiana Famers Coliseum chanted “Cinderella” during a wild celebration after the victory.

-The chance to reach the Sweet 16 was a message hammered home by coach Paul Mills after the opening round victory over Ohio State.
+The chance to reach the Sweet 16 was a message hammered home by Mills after the opening round victory over Ohio State.
 If they enjoyed beating the Buckeyes, Mills said, a week reveling in moving onto the next round would be even better.

 They’ll get that chance.